Alteryx Engine and AMP: Main Differences

 If you have questions as to which tools might have been converted to AMP, go to Tool Use with AMP.

-With the Original Engine tools are more connected to downstream tools and would stop working as soon as they saw nothing downstream.
-With AMP parallel running, the tools may not stop when there is no longer anything downstream.
+With the Original Engine tools are more connected and would stop working as soon as there is nothing downstream.
+With AMP parallel running, the tools may not stop with the empty downstream.
 The assumption is that with the empty downstream, the data stream is not taken into account.
-The Info in the log message is just for information.
+The log message is just for information.
 If the number of records in the stream is important to you, you can put a Test tool on it and have it give an error message if it doesn't get the right number of records.

 A YXDB file written with the AMP engine reads in faster than a YXDB written with the original Engine.